DSLR Film Scanning vs Lab Scanning: Which Is Right for You?

 • Learning negative conversion software

-However, once dialed in, DSLR scanning can be faster than waiting on lab turnaround — especially for photographers who shoot frequently.
+However, once the workflow is dialed in, DSLR scanning can actually become faster than waiting for lab turnaround — especially for photographers who shoot frequently.

 Who Should Choose DSLR Film Scanning?